 White glue slime is the original slime recipe — I love it because it looks so clean and inviting!
 However, you can also add a couple drops of food coloring to your white glue slime if you like to switch it up.

-For your convenience in re-creating our slime recipes, I’ve included shop-able ad links to some of the products we used.
+For your convenience in re-creating our contact lens solution slime recipe, I’ve included shop-able ad links to some of the products we used.
 Our disclosure policy is available here.

 - 1 cup white school glue*